-On completion, students will be able to:
+On completion, you will be able to:

-- understand the importance of warheads and explosives within the context of guided weapon systems,
+- Understand the importance of warheads and explosives within the context of guided weapon systems,

-- gain knowledge in materials, material properties and specific failure modes for guided weapon systems,
+- Gain knowledge in materials, material properties and specific failure modes for guided weapon systems,

-- critically select the warhead, explosive and materials for a specific guided weapon design.
+- Critically select the warhead, explosive and materials for a specific guided weapon design.